Let Them Eat Gluten Free Cake

 Thanks, Pam!
 It's one of my new favorite thins ever 🙂

-Margaret Lancaster
+7. Margaret Lancaster says

 I live in Australia and make pavlova regularly for special occasions.
 My one comment is don't sweeten the cream you put on top.
 Part of its deliciousness is the contrast between the very sweet base and the unsweetened cream and fruit.
 If you sweeten the cream the whole thing becomes sickly.